-This policy should be read in conjunction with the Responsible Investment (RI) Policy, the Climate Change Policy and the Voting Guidelines.
-Brunel's' Responsible Investment Policy sets out the broader overarching principles that guide everything that Brunel does.
+This policy should be read in conjunction with the Climate Change Policy and the Voting Guidelines.
+Our website sets out our key RI priorities.
 The Climate Change Policy delves deeper into our most systemic risk.
-The Stewardship Policy and Voting Guidelines then sets out how we operationalise these policies.
+The Stewardship Policy and Voting Guidelines then set out how we operationalise these policies.

 The policy has been developed to meet a range of stakeholders, public policy, and regulatory requirements.
 We have attempted to put everything in one easy place to aid in transparency and to meet the needs of our different stakeholders.
 As a result, the content is quite extensive.
 The policy should be used more as a reference manual rather than a traditional policy.